 - 2 trust properties

-One of the pending listings requires court confirmation and subject to overbid.
+One of the pending listings requires court confirmation and is subject to overbidding.
 One probate home sold by the Santa Clara County Public Guardians Office is also subject to court confirmation and overbid.

 - There were 4 homes sold